wzmuda/WFPFirewall/README.md

 ```

 ### Running the program
+#### Data limit filter
+To use data limit filters, a kernel module is necessary.
+If you plan to use only the time-based filtering, you may skip
+this paragraph.

+The kernel module is `KWFPFirewall.sys` along with the corresponding `.inf` and `.cat` files.
+They are the result of
+the build and they're also included in the [GitHub release](https://github.com/wzmuda/WFPFirewall/releases).

+If you build the module yourself, you need to sign it on your own with key enrolled to your Windows key store.
+Otherwise
+the system will not let you install the module.
+The pre-built module included in the release is also not signed.

+An alternative way would be to **turn off signature verification**.
+This can lead to your system being compromised, so you
+do it at your own risk.

+1. Right-click on the Start menu, select power off/restart options
+1. Holding left Shift on your keyboard click Restart
+1. Keep Shift pressed until a menu appears
+1. Select Troubleshoot -> Advance Options -> Startup Settings -> Restart
+1. Press `7` on your keyboard
+1. The system restarts and will let you to install unsigned modules until the next reboot

+Afterwards, the driver must be installed.
+The tricky part is, there must be something wrong with the .inf file, because
+it cannot be installed by right click -> Install.
+A stop-gap here is to use [OSR System Loader](https://www.osronline.com/OsrDown.cfm/osrloaderv30.zip).
+This is probably even more dangerous than the driver itself, sorry.

+#### Usage
 Run the program by simply calling the executable name from the command line or by double-clicking on the executable from Windows Explorer.
 **Please do keep in mind that the program requires administrative privileges.***